awpe/lpt_breakout_board/README.md

 This is a KiCad (http://www.kicad-pcb.org/) project.

-Device allows to select controller type for I/O pins.
+Device allows to select controller for I/O pins.

 contact information: